microsoft/PowerApps-Samples/component-framework/TS_MapControl/README.md

 # Power Apps component framework: Map component

-This sample component changes the user experience of interacting with address fields on the form.
+This sample component changes the user experience of interacting with address columns on the form.
 Along with the text values of the address, this component provides the ability to visually identify a particular address on a map without navigating to another tab or screen.

 ## Before you can try the sample components